Troubleshooting Common Welding Problems

 Poor Weld Appearance

-Caused by the failure to clean finished weld deposit, poor welding technique, improper joint preparation and electrode manipulation, among other reasons, this common welding problem can be troubleshooted by removing all flux, slag and spatter from the base metal or weld bead.
+Caused by the failure to clean the finished weld deposit, poor welding technique, improper joint preparation, and electrode manipulation, among other reasons, this common welding problem can be troubleshot by removing all flux, slag, and spatter from the base metal or weld bead.
 Should this not fix the problem, we recommend that proper joint preparation is used as well as a correct technique and appropriately sized electrode.

 Structural Failure From Incomplete Penetration

 Another common welding problem, incomplete penetration can be caused by overly rapid welding speed, improper joint preparation, the use of an oversized electrode, or insufficient welding current.
 This common problem could be fixed in a number of ways.
 The main ways include slower welding speed, the provision of a sufficient gap at the bottom of the weld, and the use of sufficient welding current.

 Another welding problem is poor fusion which is caused by improper current settings, welding techniques, insufficient joint preparation, and ill-sized welding electrodes.
 To troubleshoot this problem, it is advised to use sufficient high welding currents as well as widened weaves and a small electrode.

 To return to a desired state after distortion, care needs to be taken as well as proper design.
 When a welder fails to control the welding heat or fails to follow an improper welding sequence, distortion occurs.
 To troubleshoot this problem, study the structure and define a proper welding sequence.
 Then be sure to properly align the various parts and distribute the welding heat.
 Pre-form the parts sufficiently and clamp or tack weld the parts.